Automation phases (Phase 1 to 4)

 Section titled “Prerequisites to move from Phase 2 to 3”- Automation rules are registered explicitly (scope, item cap, monetary cap)

-Skills that move to automatic execution in Phase 3 (examples)
+Skills that move to automatic candidate extraction in Phase 3 (examples)

-Section titled “Skills that move to automatic execution in Phase 3 (examples)”- Bid reductions based on ACoS (weekly batch, cap of 100 items per week, one-click Slack approval)
+Section titled “Skills that move to automatic candidate extraction in Phase 3 (examples)”- Bid reductions based on ACoS (weekly, cap of 100 items per week, one-click approval)

 - Adding negative keywords for high-ACoS / zero-conversion terms (weekly, up to 50 items)